Jessie Godderz

-Jessie Godderz (born April 23, 1986), also known as Mr. PEC-Tacular, is an American actor and professional wrestler.
-He competes for Ohio Valley Wrestling (OVW), where he is a two-time OVW National Heavyweight Champion, one-time OVW Television Champion and a seven-time OVW Southern Tag Team Champion.
+Jessie Godderz (born April 23, 1986), also known as Mr. PEC-Tacular, is an American professional wrestler and actor.

-He is also known for his time in Total Nonstop Action Wrestling (TNA), where he is a former two-time TNA World Tag Team Champion with Robbie E as The BroMans.
+He is best known for his time in Total Nonstop Action Wrestling (TNA), where he is a former two-time TNA World Tag Team Champion with Robbie E as The BroMans.

+He also previously competed for Ohio Valley Wrestling (OVW), where he is a former two-time OVW National Heavyweight Champion, one-time OVW Television Champion and a seven-time OVW Southern Tag Team Champion.

-Prior to professional wrestling, he appeared as a contestant on two seasons of the CBS reality competition program Big Brother.
+Prior to professional wrestling, he appeared as a contestant on two seasons of the CBS reality competition program Big Brother, where he now makes recurring annual appearances.

 Early life

 Godderz was born in Mason City, Iowa, and raised on a farm in Rudd, Iowa.
 When he was 19 years old, he worked as a conductor for the Union Pacific Railroad.
 He became a professional bodybuilder with the World Natural Body Building Federation, and also became a Pro Wrestler, usually serving as "enhancement talent" with a higher loss-to-win ratio in order to highlight more successful wrestlers.